LesleyLai/blog/contents/blog/std_align/en.md

 Consider what our previous usage of the arena will does.
 Initially, our arena is empty.
 Then we allocate a byte of memory and construct a `std::uint8_t` on it, and everything is still well so far.
-However, when we allocate 4 bytes now, we will allocate it at the place off by one byte of the 4-bytes alignment boundary:
+However, when we allocate 4 bytes now, we will allocate it at the place off by one byte of the 4-bytes alignment boundary that required by `std::uint32_t`:

 <figure>